apache/incubator-pegasus-website/_community/proposal.md

 ## Source and Intellectual Property Submission Plan

-Current code is Apache 2.0 licensed and the copyright is assigned to XiaoMi.
+Most of the current code is Apache 2.0 licensed and the copyright is assigned to XiaoMi.
 If the project enters incubator, XiaoMi will transfer the source code & trademark ownership to ASF via a Software Grant Agreement.

+But due to historical issues, Pegasus was based on an MIT licensed code that was initially written by [microsoft/rDSN](https://github.com/microsoft/rDSN), which has long been actively developed by Pegasus because the original project is unmaintained (modified code is licensed under AL 2.0).
+We aren't sure if we should request microsoft for any CLA during IP-clearance process.

 ## Initial Committers